Physiology 001 - Introduction to Human Physiology » Summer 2021 » Exam 2

 Compared to type 1 (slow oxidative) skeletal muscle fibers, how are type 2X (fast-glycolytic) skeletal muscle fibers different?

-B. Type 2X motor units contain fewer fibers per alpha motor neuron.
+C. Type 2X motor units contain fewer fibers per alpha motor neuron.

 D. Type 2X fibers have more abundant mitochondria.

-E. Type 2X fibers have more abundant myoglobin.
+E. Type 2X fibers fatigue more readily.

 Question #25